Technical

 Place your LPVO in the secured mount with the turrets centered in the saddle between the front and rear rings.
 The larger ocular/magnification assembly should be closest to the rifle’s buttstock.

 Drop the top ring caps over the optic tube and tighten the cap screws just enough to engage with matching holes in the mount.
-Do not tighten them completely, as you’ll torque them in the next step.
+Do not tighten them completely, as we’ll torque them in the next step.

 Once you find level in both directions, try not to bump or move the optic, rifle, or work surface.